manishrjain/gocrud/README.md

 ```

 ## Library
-This library is built to allow these properties for the data:
+This library is built to follow these principles:

 1. **Versioning**: Keep track of all edits to the data, including deletion operations.
 1. **Authorship**: Be able to track who edited (/deleted) what.